-Hailing from Sabadell, Catalonia, Spanish rapper Santa Salut told us about her journey in hip hop and her feminism.
+Hailing from Sabadell, Catalonia, rapper Santa Salut told us about her journey in hip hop and her feminism.

 How and when were you introduced to hip hop?

 I’ve always been curious and an observer, so as a kid I was always looking at my environment, what surrounded me.
 If I watched TV and heard Ice Cube or 50Cent, for sure I would remember them.
 I used to figure out how I was gonna be when I became older and in my city there were a lot of young people doing hip hop: skaters, music festivals, graffiti..
 So I was really interested in it, and when I grew older I just searched for that music and made friends who shared the same interests.

 I started rapping when I was 16 years old when I saw an improvisation battle for the first time.
 I was fascinated and I always loved to write, so I tried and I didn’t stop.

 If someone wants to discover your music, which track would you advise them to listen to first and why?

 I would like to introduce them to Morfeo because it’s a versatile song with musical and rap parts and it talks about really hard feelings I have for a special person who is really important to me.
 I’m really proud of this song.

 You have many anticapitalist, antifascist, antiracist and feminist texts.
 Would you say your music is a political tool?